The Goulburn Bioenergy project is led by ReNu Energy responsible for a Bioenergy Project at the Southern Meats Facility in Goulburn NSW.

 The Project has the capacity to displace 75% of peak load and has the ability to draw mains gas to further meet peak loads.

-This Project converts waste from the Southern Meats abattoir into bioenergy that is then used to power it.
+The Goulburn Bioenergy project converts waste from the Southern Meats abattoir into bioenergy that is then used to power it.

 The Project reduces site energy costs, methane emissions, and improves effluent quality.